pujana-lab/PleiotropyBloodCancer/README.md

-# PleiotropyBloodCancer

-Implemented code and analyses for the study entitled #“Biological basis of extensive pleiotropy between blood traits and cancer risk”#.
+Implemented code and analyses for the study entitled **“Biological basis of extensive pleiotropy between blood traits and cancer risk”**.
 Here, we identify pleiotropic variants between blood cell traits and cancer risk, and predict their underlying molecular and cellular alterations.